evan361425/version-bumper/README.md

 ## Configuration

-You should use `./bumper.json` on the project root folder, else set in the command arguments.
+You should add `./bumper.json` on the project root folder, else set it by the arguments.

 > The JSON file is follow the [./schema.json](schema.json)'s schema.
+> After `bumper init`, you should automatically bind to the schema.

 Example: